Jane Foster: Early history

 Jane Nelson, known by her more common name of Jane Foster, was a nurse for Dr. Donald Blake, eventually developing feelings for him and Thor, not knowing that they were one and the same.
 The love triangle went on for a while until Thor revealed his secret identity to Foster, which caused Odin to punish him though he was forgiven after saving Asgard, and in return Thor even took her to Asgard with him.
 There, Foster was briefly granted immortality and the power of gods, until she failed to pass the tests of courage set forth by Odin when she showed fear battling the monstrous Unknown.
 Odin then strips Foster of her new powers and returns her to Earth, with no memory of Thor or her time in Asgard, where she meets her new love Dr. Keith Kincaid, who resembles Blake.
-Meanwhile, in Asgard Odin reunites Thor with his childhood love, Sif.
+Meanwhile, in Asgard, Odin reunites Thor with his childhood love, Sif.

 Foster and Thor remain separated for some time until Thor learns Foster had been manipulated into attempting suicide by an entity known as Fear and rushes to her hospital bedside.
 Sif, seeing Thor still has feelings for Foster, saves Foster's life by merging their life-forces.
 They soon are separated and Foster is exiled to a pocket dimension.
 Thor and Sif eventually rescue Foster and return her to Earth, where she marries Dr. Keith Kincaid.

 Physician

 Foster appears again in the second Thor volume; now a doctor herself, she is in a position of authority over several New York paramedics, including Jake Olsen.
-Unbeknownst to her, Jake and Thor have become merged, which creates many conflicts.
-In one instance, Olsen ignores medical orders and utilizes Thor's (Blake's) knowledge to perform a complicated procedure on a critically ill man.
+Unbeknownst to her, Jake and Thor have been merged, which creates many conflicts.
+In one instance, Olsen ignores medical orders and utilizes Thor's knowledge to perform a complicated procedure on a critically ill man.

 Later, Foster becomes involved in a police case against Olsen, who is accused of stealing drugs.
 She also examines Jack Monroe, who stated that he sought her out due to her familiarity with superhuman patients.
 She later informed Monroe that he was dying due to the effects of the Super-Soldier Serum he had ingested as a youth.

-During the 2006 "Civil War" storyline Foster takes Captain America's side against the registration act and joins his resistance group, the Secret Avengers.
-She operates from SHIELD safe-house number 23.
+During the 2006 "Civil War" storyline, Foster takes Captain America's side against the registration act and joins his resistance group, the Secret Avengers.
+She operates from S.H.I.E.L.D. safe-house number 23.
 She is also seen in issue 4, helping to assist a beaten Spider-Man.